wp-plugins/dandyid-services/readme.txt

 2. Fill-in your online identities for each service you are a member of.
 3. Install this plugin to display your online identities in your sidebar.

-To learn more and try it out, please visit [DandyID](http://www.dandyid.org/).
+To learn more, please visit [DandyID](http://www.dandyid.org/).

 For the latest news, follow [@DandyID](http://twitter.com/dandyid) on Twitter.

 = What is the DandyID Services Plugin ? =

-The plugin accesses your DandyID online identities and displays them in a sidebar widget, providing clickable links to all of your blog readers!
+The plugin accesses your DandyID online identities and displays them in your sidebar, providing clickable links to all of your blog readers!

-When you update your services on DandyID, they are updated in your sidebar widget automatically.
+When you update your services on DandyID, they are updated in your sidebar automatically.

 *Note: The plugin uses a caching mechanism, reducing page-load times by only retrieving your DandyID online identity list once per day.*

 == Installation ==

-*Note: If you are upgrading from a previous version, Deactivate the old DandyID Services plugin first.*
+*Note: If you are upgrading from a previous version, Deactivate the previous DandyID Services plugin first.*

 1. Upload the DandyID Services plugin folder to /wp-content/plugins/